akaabdullahmateen/roadmap/css/concepts/index.md

 ## Box model

-The CSS box model describes the rectangular boxes that are generated for each element in the document tree and laid out according to the visual formatting model.
-Each box has a content area, and optionally surrounding padding, border, and margin areas.
-The perimeter of each area is called an *edge*, and the four edges of an area define its size.
+The CSS box model describes how each element and string of text in a source document is laid out by transforming the document tree into boxes, whose size, position, and stacking level on the canvas depend on the values of their CSS properties.
+Each box has a rectangular content area, which contains text, descendant boxes, or replaced elements, and optionally surrounding padding, border, and margin areas.
+The size of each area can be zero, or negative in the case of margins.
+The perimeter of each area is called an *edge*, and the four edges (top, right, bottom, left) of an area define its size.

 <!-- Necessary to center align and add spacing above and below the image -->
 <br><div align="center"><img src="assets/box-model.png"></div><br>